MorganKryze/ConsoleAppVisuals/docs/articles/use.md

 ### Display a banner

 Now that we have seen the title, let's see how to display a banner.
-You may use the default parameters or define your own if you prefer an instant result, specify if you want to display the header or the footer or display your own banner.
+You may use the default arguments or define your own if you prefer an instant result, specify if you want to display the header or the footer or display your own banner.

 ```csharp